mattheyan/EndlessObsession/drafts/software-customization-horror.md

 I later found out that this individual was a VP at that company, and was probably a bit perplexed by our conversation.

-At the end of the day this was a horror story for two reasons: 1) I wasted a bunch of my time, and his, doing something that shouldn't have been done in the first place, and 2) I really should have know better.
+At the end of the day I wasted a bunch of my time, and his, doing something that shouldn't have been done in the first place.
+In hindsight, I really should have known better.

 The second story is a more recent one, and since I now work on a software product team, the shoe is on the other foot.